MIM Curriculum, Courses, Syllabi

 If students are interested in developing a general course of study, there is an option for the Individualized Program Plan.
 There is also an option for the thesis track, titled Information Management Research.

-- Offered only in the fall semesters
+- Offered in the fall and spring semesters

 - Curriculum covers:

 - Project Requirements Gathering

 - Project Execution

 - Project Conclusion